ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-04-28-everything-counts-in-affective-amounts.md

 title: "Everything Counts in Affective Amounts"
 modified:
 categories: 2015
-excerpt: Week Two of &#35;rhizo15: How we might count the affective aspects of learning?
+excerpt: Week Two of &#35;rhizo15—How we might count the affective aspects of learning?
 Also, what potential does Git give us for making open humanities notebooks?
 tags: [rhizo15, digital humanities]
 image:
   feature: